Peter F. Carpenter: Annual Reviews and scholarly publishing

-Philanthropy

-Carpenter has been actively involved in civic, nonprofit, and research organizations in California and abroad.

-He served as director of the American Foundation for AIDS Research (amfAR) from 1985-1991.
-In the 1990s, he was a Visiting Scholar at the Center for Biomedical Ethics at Stanford (1991-1994), where he founded the Mission and Values Institute in 1991.
-He has served on the board of directors for journal publisher Annual Reviews since 1994.
-He sat on the board of directors of the Village Enterprise Fund from 1997 to 2009.
-In 2006, he became director of the humanitarian organization InSTEDD (Innovative Support to Emergencies, Diseases and Disasters).
-With his wife Jane Shaw, Carpenter supports educational initiatives in California, Tanzania, and Bhutan via the Philanthropic Ventures Foundation (PVF).
+Other works

+Carpenter served in academic and health-policy roles.
+At Stanford he was a visiting scholar at the Center for Biomedical Ethics, served on Stanford Hospital review committees, advised Stanford in Government, and chaired the Haas Center for Public Service National Advisory Board.

+He held governance roles at Alliant International University and chaired the board of United States International University Africa.

+He also advised public-health initiatives through the University of California, Berkeley School of Public Health and served on Institute of Medicine committees focused on biomedical innovation, contraceptive research, addiction treatment research, and health policy evaluation.

 Locally, he served on the Palo Alto Planning Commission and the San Mateo County Civil Grand Jury, and was appointed to the Palo Alto Emergency Services Council.
 Separately, he was elected to the board of the Menlo Park Fire Protection District, later serving as its board president.

 In 2001, Carpenter was selected to fill a vacancy on the district board of the Menlo Park Fire District.
 He was elected to the board three times and appointed once more, becoming the longest-serving board member in the history of the fire district.
 He stepped down from the board in 2018 after not running for reelection.

+He sat on the board of directors of the Village Enterprise Fund from 1997 to 2009.
+In 2006, he became director of the humanitarian organization InSTEDD (Innovative Support to Emergencies, Diseases and Disasters).
+With his wife Jane Shaw, Carpenter supports educational initiatives in California, Tanzania, and Bhutan via the Philanthropic Ventures Foundation (PVF).